Montana-Media-Arts/webDesignFall2024/_docs/topic-10/00-index/00-index.md

 Grasping these concepts will make your text visually interesting without sacrificing structure and legibility.

-By the end of this Topic, we hope you:
+By the end of this topic, we hope you:
 <ul class="pros-and-cons">
   <li class="icon-pro">Know how to source fonts from the web.</li>
   <li class="icon-pro">Understand the difference and usage of system, web, and web-safe fonts.</li>